In this post I show how to upcycle old jeans and what you can make with just one pair.

 5. Upcycling the Left Over Denim Scraps

-After you have dissected and upcycled a pair of old jeans, there will be lots of small scraps of leftover denim.
+After dissecting and upcycling a pair of old jeans, there will be lots of small scraps of leftover denim.
 Don’t throw them away, as there are so many wonderful things you can make from these scrappy bits of fabric.

-Denim scraps have to be one of my favorite bits of old jeans to upcycle.
-Not all projects require sewing, there is a lot you can make by fraying and gluing the denim fabric.
+Denim scraps have to be one of my favourite bits of old jeans to upcycle.
+Not all projects require sewing; there is a lot you can make by fraying and glueing the denim fabric.

 What You Can Upcycle Scrap Fabric from Old Jeans